How to Compact and Repair Microsoft® Access Database Files

 Make sure you keep a back-up copy of the original front-end file.
 If bloat proves to be a problem, simply copy the backed-up original to replace the front end that has bloated

-For the majority of databases that I supply to clients, I set front-ends to Compact on Close:
+Preferably, as I do for the majority of databases that I supply to clients, I set front-ends to Compact on Close.

 This takes care of the front-end completely, freeing you from sleepless nights worrying about bloat.